PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 In the previous lesson, we discussed how a cell recognizes an extracellular signal by receptor proteins on the cell's surface bonding to ligands.
 Our question now is how the cell conveys this signal to the cell's interior to produce an action via signal transduction.
 For example, if *E. coli* senses an increase in the concentration of glucose, meaning that more ligand-receptor bonding is taking place at the receptor that recognizes glucose, how is *E. coli* able to change its behavior as a result of this increased bonding?

 The engine of signal transduction is a series of **phosphorylation** events.
 Phosphorylation is a chemical reaction that attaches a phosphoryl group (PO<sub>3</sub><sup>-</sup>) to an organic molecule.
 Phosphoryl modifications serve as an information exchange of sorts because they activate or deactivate certain enzymes.
-The phosphoryl group usually comes from either an adenosine triphosphate (**ATP**) molecule, the "energy currency" of cells, or from a phosphorylated molecule that has had its phosphoryl group removed in a **dephosphorylation** reaction.
+The phosphoryl group usually comes from one of two sources.
+First, the phosphoryl can be broken off of an **adenosine triphosphate (ATP)** molecule, the "energy currency" of the cell, producing **adenosine diphosphate (ADP)**.
+Second, the phosphoryl can be exchanged from a phosphorylated molecule that has had its phosphoryl group removed in a **dephosphorylation** reaction.

 In the case of chemotaxis, a sequence of phosphorylation events inside *E. coli* called a **phosphorylation cascade** serves to transmit information within the cell about the amount of ligand bonding being detected on the exterior of the cell.
 In what follows, we discuss the details of how this cascade of chemical reactions leads to a change in bacterial movement.